Preparing your Smoothwall

 |•||Interface — From the drop down list, select the relevant interface for your Smoothwall.|

 Note that even if your Smoothwall has multiple internal interfaces, you can only create one Global Proxy using NTLM authentication policy.
 Enabling this policy automatically adds firewall rules to allow external access to the proxy port.
-If your Smoothwall uses primary and secondary external connections, Global Proxy will listen on the primary connection.
+If your Smoothwall uses multiple external interfaces, Global Proxy will listen on all external interfaces.

 |•||Port — From the drop down list, select the relevant port number for your Smoothwall to listen on for proxy requests.|

 Note that the internal port assigned here will also be opened on this external interface.